-Joey Lynch, a veteran quarterback coach and prolific passer in his own playing days, joined Vanderbilt as the pass game coordinator and quarterbacks coach in January, 2021.
+Joey Lynch, a veteran quarterback coach and prolific passer in his own playing days, has been at Vanderbilt since 2021 and currently serves as offensive coordinator and quarterbacks coach.

 During Lynch’s season with the Rams, Colorado State played four games and averaged 22.2 points/contest and 199.5 passing yards/contest.
 Quarterbacks Patrick O’Brien and Todd Centeio combined to throw for 798 yards and four touchdowns while rushing for two more scores.

 Lynch arrived in Fort Collins after his seasons at Ball State, including the final six as offensive coordinator and the last as the assistant head coach.

 During the 2019 campaign, Lynch’s offensive attack was the most potent in the Mid-American Conference as the Cardinals led the league in scoring (34.8), total offensive yards/game (463) and plays/game (75.8).
 Nationally, the Cardinals ranked No. 16 in total offense and No. 22 in rushing offense in 2019.
 It was the program’s highest mark for total offense/game in more than 10 seasons.
 For his efforts, Lynch was nominated for the Broyles Award, given to the nation’s top assistant.